-Below is a podcast episode where Decibel artistic director Cat Hope talks to Marina Rosenfeld about her work, her influences and life in New York.
+Below is a podcast episode where Decibel artistic director Cat Hope talks with cellist Tristen Parr and movement artist Laura Boynes about the work.

 Cat Hope is an Australian composer, musician, sound artist and researcher.
 Cat’s composition and performance practices engage elements of low frequency sound, drone, noise, graphic notation and improvisation.
 Her works have been performed at festivals internationally and broadcast on Australian, German, Italian, French and Austrian radio.
 She has been a songwriter with some 6 albums to her credit, playing in pop bands in Germany, Italy and Australia in the 1990s.